The Passionate Pantry

 13. Place tray into oven and bake for 3 hours … open the door and test a meringue … you should be able to lift it off the baking paper, if not close the door and bake a further 30 minutes if needed

-14. Turn oven off and allow to cool for an hour in the oven, then remove tray, and place meringues onto a cooling rack to come to room temperature (this won’t take long, about 20 to 30 minutes)
+14. Remove tray, and place meringues onto a cooling rack to come to room temperature (this won’t take long, about 20 to 30 minutes)

 15. Once cool store in an airtight container where they will keep for at least four weeks

-16. If desired, dust meringues in a little icing sugar … this helps to keep them “dry”, and also remove any chance of them becoming a little “sticky” if left out on a serving plate for too long … but this is totally optional
+16. If desired, dust meringues in a little icing sugar … this helps to keep them “dry”, and also remove any chance of them becoming a little “sticky” if left out on a serving plate for too long in humid weather … but this is totally optional

 Notes